suvov/ModuleExample/README.md

-# Example of a feature module implemented with a Redux-like pattern
+# Example of an iOS Feature Module implemented with a Redux-like Pattern

+## Product and Technical Requirements
+* Load a list of countries from the API.
+* Load information from another API after the total number of countries is known.
+* Support paging: Load the next page when reaching the bottom of the list.
+* Support reload functionality.
+* Display countries in a list with an information header.
+* Utilize the Combine and SwiftUI frameworks.

 ## Types

-### Main
-* **Store**: An object that holds the State of the feature.
-It converts Events into State.
+* **Store**: Holds the State of the feature, calls the Reducer with dispatched Actions, and updates the State.
 * **State**: Contains information needed to render the feature's UI and other helper data.
-* **Event**: Enumerates events that can come from the UI or be created internally as a result of an Action.
-* **Action**: An asynchronous result of work, such as calling a network API.
-* **Reducer**: A simple function that updates the State with a given Action.

-### Helper
+* **Action**: Enumeration of all possible changes to the State.
+* **Reducer**: An object that, given an Action, mutates the State and optionally emits an Action publisher.
-* **ActionCreator**: Creates asynchronous Actions from long-lasting work, such as a network call.
+* **ActionCreator**: Creates an Action publisher from long-lasting work, such as a network call.
-* **Adapter**: Converts "raw" types such as API responses into models ready to be rendered by the UI.
+* **Adapter**: Converts "raw" types, such as API responses, into models ready to be rendered by the UI.
-* **Event filter**: A simple function that, given an Event and State, decides if the Event should be included or skipped.
-* **Action filter**: A simple function that, given an Action and State, decides if the Action should be included or skipped.
-* **Event creator**: A simple function that, given an Action and State, creates an Event if necessary.